neklyudovv/nexus-messenger/README.md

 go test ./...
 ```

-The test suite covers JWT token generation/validation, the rate limiter, and invite code generation.
-Integration tests (requiring a live database) are out of scope for the current setup — contributions welcome.

 ## API reference

 Start the stack and visit **http://localhost/api/docs** for the interactive Scalar UI.
 Raw spec: `GET /api/openapi.yaml`

-## License

-MIT